 When this happens, your insurance company is responsible for paying the ACV of the car to the leasing company.
 The difficult part is, many times this amount won’t cover the cost of what’s still owed under the lease agreement.

 This is where gap insurance comes in.
 Gap insurance covers the difference between what your car is worth and the amount that’s owed at the time of the loss.
-And the good news is, many leases build gap insurance into their agreements.
+The good news is, many leases include gap insurance in their agreements.
 Read over your terms carefully and ask your agent for assistance if need be.
 If you don’t have gap insurance, you’ll be responsible for paying the “gap amount.”

 Learn More About Accident Insurance

-As a specialty collision repair services facility serving Brockton, Randolph, and Stoughton, Collision 24 is committed to offering South Shore drivers top-quality service.
+As a specialty collision repair services facility serving Brockton, Randolph, and Stoughton, Massachusetts, Collision 24 is committed to offering South Shore drivers top-quality service.
 We understand that in the case of getting into an accident in a lease, you can’t pick your repair facility, but that doesn’t mean your questions should go unanswered.
-Contact us today for more information about accident insurance and appraisal processes.
+Contact us today for more information about accident insurance and the appraisal process.

 For helpful information about car insurance, the claim process, and general maintenance queries, head to our frequently asked questions page.